Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Results --- morphology of observed frequency maps and comparison with PySM simulated maps

+In this section, we focus on understanding the angular power spectra and morphology of the observed frequency maps described in section~\ref{sec:sec2.2.1}.
+We compare them with PySM simulated maps of the {\em total Galactic foregrounds} consisting of synchrotron, free-free, AME and thermal dust emissions.
+We then include a discussion of only synchrotron temperature simulations from PySM.

-We estimate the morphology quantified by MFs for the observed all-sky temperature maps given at different frequency bands - Haslam (408 MHz), Stockert-Villa (1.4 GHz), WMAP K- and Ka-bands (23 and 33 GHz, respectively) and Planck (30 GHz).
-The Haslam and Stockert-Villa maps are known to be predominantly synchrotron emission, while the WMAP and Planck frequency maps contain CMB, Anomalous Microwave Emission (AME), and free-free emission apart from the synchrotron.
-From these maps, we subtract the best-fit cleaned CMB maps provided by the respective experiment for WMAP and Planck.
+Out of the observed frequency maps studied here, \has~and \SV maps are known to be predominantly synchrotron emission, while \wmap~and \planck~frequency maps contain CMB, AME, and free-free emissions apart from synchrotron~\cite{Davies:2005za, Ghosh:2012}.
+From \wmap~and \planck~frequency maps, we subtract the best-fit cleaned CMB maps provided by the respective experiment so as to focus only on the total Galactic foreground emission.
+We do not subtract the CMB component from the \SV map as the CMB contribution is expected to be negligible.